 Garciasville is a tiny town located in the state of Texas.
 With a population of 43 people and just one neighborhood, Garciasville is the 1052nd largest community in Texas.

-When you are in Garciasville, you'll notice that it is more blue-collar than most other communities in America.
-75.61% of Garciasville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Garciasville is a blue-collar town, with 75.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Garciasville is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Garciasville who work in maintenance occupations (24.39%), office and administrative support (0.00%), and sales jobs (0.00%).

 The overall crime rate in Garciasville is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.